rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: One is calendar math, and the other is timeline math.
 You can only make computations in whole numbers with calendar math.

-WH: Why is it January 3rd and not January 2nd? i.e. why does it round up?
+WH: Why is it January 3rd and not January 2nd?
+I.e. why does it round up?

 MPT: Because you can't have half a day.
 It rounds up.
 And that's because you can't define that.
 It's important that you make it clear that you can only work in integer units and you can't convert between calendar math and timeline math.
 One day is not a fixed number of milliseconds or minutes.
-FUndamenatally in a dateime api, you're moving along the global timeline.
+Fundamentally in a datetime API, you're moving along the global timeline.
 But when you're doing calendar math, you're moving along the calendar.
 You can only have your finger on one day at a time.

 BT: Are not minutes variable length as well?

-MPT: So, most datetime apis ignore leap-seconds which is what I think you're getting at and they do that because from the business-domain of datetime, they don't matter.
+MPT: So, most datetime APIs ignore leap-seconds which is what I think you're getting at and they do that because from the business-domain of datetime, they don't matter.
 They do in scientific timelines and durations.
 For our purposes, we're going to ignore leap-seconds in the date API because they belong in a different domain.

 AWB/MPT: Are there any minor programming languages that have a leap-second API?